tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 8 Validating Test Implementations (normative)

-Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.
+Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.

 For synthetic Test Validation Data that could be conflated with actual data, see [Guide to Marking and Identifying Synthetic and Modified Data](../synthetic/index.md)

 ### 8.1 Introduction to Validation (non-normative)

 A set of "Test Validation Data" accompanies the BDQ Test descriptors.
 These data are intended for implementers to use to evaluate whether or not their Test implementations produce the expected `Response` values for a set of cases for each Test.
 Each Test specification could be graphed as a flow chart with several paths, the Test Validation Data are intended to cover each node and each path within each Test specification with at least a single case.
-These data are, however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.
+These data are, however, not exhaustive unit tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single `Validation` of a single Test.
 The file has columns identifying the Test, the input data, the expected `Response.status`, `Response.result`, an example `Response.comment`, `Parameter` values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms for a given Test are `bdq:Empty`.